Pittsburgh Roleplaying Organization

 We know that getting involved in your first LARP event can be overwhelming.
 Our friendly and knowledgeable volunteer staff is available to answer any questions you may have.

-Please allow the PRO staff to guide you as you prepare for your first NERO gather.
+Please allow the PRO staff to guide you as you prepare for your first gather.
 There are many things to be aware of before you even set foot on the campsite.
 Please refer to the other pages of our website for a lot of useful tips and information.

 The following is designed to help you prepare the Out-of-Game (OOG) items you will need for attending an event.

 Pricing, Event Dates and Preregistration

-Players who are new to NERO will receive their first event FREE!
+Players who are new to PRO will receive their first event FREE!
 The event dates and prices are located in the Events section of our website.
 The Final date for pre-registration is the Friday, one week before the event.
-First time NERO players get to enjoy their first event at no cost!
+First time PRO players get to enjoy their first event at no cost!
 To register in advance, please email our staff at firstname.lastname@example.org (New Players only please)

 The Rule Book